Liberty of Religious Worship Act 1855

 The Liberty of Religious Worship Act 1855 (18 & 19 Vict. c.
 86) was an act of the Parliament of the United Kingdom.

-Previously the Toleration Act 1689 required all Dissenting places of worship to be registered and the Places of Religious Worship Act 1812 had reiterated that requirement for all Dissenting gatherings of over twenty people, at penalty of a forfeit of 20 shillings to £20 for building owners who failed to register.
+Previously the Toleration Act 1689 (1 Will. & Mar. c.
+18) required all Dissenting places of worship to be registered and the Places of Religious Worship Act 1812 (52 Geo.
+3. c.
+155) had reiterated that requirement for all Dissenting gatherings of over twenty people, at penalty of a forfeit of 20 shillings to £20 for building owners who failed to register.
 Part I of the 1855 act removed all penalties in the 1689 and 1812 acts and in the Protestant Dissenters Act 1852 for any services held by the curate or incumbent of any Church of England parish or ecclesiastical district, any congregation meeting in a "private Dwelling house or on the Premises belonging thereto" or any "Congregation or Assembly for Religious Worship" in a building or buildings "not usually appropriated to Purposes of Religious Worship", as well as all the penalties in those three acts for the buildings' owners for permitting their use for such services.
 Part II extended all post-1855 legislation on Dissenting congregations also to cover Roman Catholic and Jewish worship.

+Subsequent developments

+The preamble to, and section 1 of, the act were repealed by section 1(1) of, and part V of schedule 1 to, the Statute Law (Repeals) Act 1977, which came into force on 16 June 1977.

+The whole act was repealed by section 1(1) of, and part VIII of schedule 1 to, the Statute Law (Repeals) Act 1989, which came into force on 16 November 1989.